pulse2percept/pulse2percept/doc/install.rst

         machinery and history) from
         "https://github.com/<username>/pulse2percept.git".

-3. Install all dependencies listed in ``requirements.txt``:
+3. Install all dependencies listed in ``requirements.txt`` by using the following command:

     .. code-block:: bash

         pip install -r requirements.txt

     This includes Cython.
-If you are on Windows, you will also need a suitable C compiler (see :ref:`Prerequisites <install-source-prerequisites>` above).
+If you are on Windows, make sure you followed the steps outlined above to install a suitable C compiler (see :ref:`Prerequisites <install-source-prerequisites>` above).

     If you plan on :ref:`contributing to pulse2percept <dev-contributing>`, you should also install all developer dependencies listed in